grpc/proposal/A3-channel-tracing.md

 All of these events must be traced:
 - Channel creation and deletion
 - Subchannel creation and deletion
-- Address resolution resulting from service config change
-- Address resolution that causes number of backends to go from zero to non-zero
 - Channel connectivity state changes
 - Subchannel connectivity state changes
+- Interesting address resolution events (see below for details)

+Address resolution is special case.
+We want to track resolution events, but we do not want to flood the trace buffer with them.
+So we define several types of "interesting" resolution events that must be traced:
+- Address resolution resulting in service config change
+- Address resolution that causes number of backends to go from zero to non-zero
+- Address resolution that causes number of backends to go from non-zero to zero
+- Address resolution that causes a new LB policy to be created

 Language specific implementations may add any additional trace that is deemed useful, as long as the trace is not expected to happen at a per-RPC frequency.